MitchDarrow/HHC_2025/index.md

 <br>
 </p>
 <ul>
-<li>An high level summary of the solution including a MITRE ATT&CK Mapping</li>
+<li>A high level summary of the solution including a MITRE ATT&CK Mapping</li>
 <li>An expandable section with the detailed solution, including screenshots and code snippets</li>
 <li>A summary of tools used</li>
 <li>A summary of hints for the objective</li>